 Can I use Grab and WhatsApp with the eSIM?

-Yes, without a problem.
+Yes, no problem.
 Grab works wonderfully in Hanoi with the eSIM to order a motorbike or car at a fixed price, and WhatsApp works normally for calls and messages.
-Both consume little data unless you make long video calls, which is what uses the most from your plan.
+Both consume little data unless you make long video calls, which is what consumes the most from the plan.

 Conclusion